Assassin's Creed: Assassin's Creed II: Discovery

-Assassin's Creed: Memories is a mobile game that was released on iOS devices on August 20, 2014.
-Developed along with PlayNext and Gree, the game combines card collection and battling, target chasing, and strategy elements, along with the option of competitive multiplayer.
-Additional multiplayer options include allowing players to join a guild and engage in 20 vs. 20 guild combat scenarios.
-Memories features different historical eras, including the Third Crusade, the Golden Age of Piracy, feudal Japan and the Mongolian Empire.

 Assassin's Creed Unity: Arno's Chronicles

 Assassin's Creed Unity: Arno's Chronicles is a side-scrolling mobile game released for the Huawei Honor smartphone series in June 2017.
 It features a similar gameplay style to the Assassin's Creed Chronicles games, and roughly adapts the events of Assassin's Creed Unitys main storyline.

 Assassin's Creed Rebellion

 Assassin's Creed Rebellion is a free-to-play, strategy role-playing game for iOS and Android devices that was released worldwide on November 21, 2018.
 Set during the Spanish Inquisition in the late 15th century, it follows the Spanish Assassins under Aguilar de Nerha as they attempt to build their own Brotherhood to overthrow the Spanish Templars.
 The game features a large cast of characters from the entire Assassin's Creed franchise, as well as thirty new characters created exclusively for Rebellion.